Department of Agricultural Sciences

 Grade Mode: Standard Letter

-This course introduces fundamental principles of soil science to acquaint the student with some physical, chemical, and biological properties of the soil.
-Prerequisites: CHEM 1141 and CHEM 1341 and [AG 2313 or AG 2379 or BIO 1330] all with grades of "D" or better.
+This course introduces students to the fundamental principles of soil science to acquaint the student with the origins, biology, physical and chemical properties of the soil.
+Prerequisites: [AG 2301 and AG 2101 or AG 2379] and AG 1301 with grades of "C" or better and CHEM 1141 and CHEM 1341 and BIO 1330 all with grades of "D" or better.

 4 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required